earthly/earthly/docs/cloud/satellites/self-hosted.md

 {% hint style='info' %}
 ##### Security Advisory
 The `--privileged` flag is currently required.
-Privileged mode is used by some features of earthly, including the `WITH DOCKER` command in Earthfiles.
+Privileged mode is used by some features of Earthly, including the `WITH DOCKER` command in Earthfiles.
 If using privileged mode is a concern, running satellites in a dedicated VM or separate Kubernetes cluster can provide better isolation compared to running the container directly in your production environment.
 {% endhint %}

 ### Auto-discovery of Host _\*experimental\*_